Foster Care Adoption in California

 Where you live in California may depend on which foster care adoption photolisting you prefer to research.
 However, to get you started, we’ve selected a few sites that feature foster children for adoption in California:

 Adopting from foster care can be an amazing way to grow your family.
-For more information about foster care adoption in California, contact the Department of Child and Family Services in your county.
+For more information about foster care adoption in California, contact the Department of Social Services in your county.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.